-Name: Class: Title of Reading:

-Step 1: Read.
+Name: Class: Title of Reading: · Step 1: Read.
 A. Read through the entire selection without stopping to think about any particular section.
-Pay attention to your first impression as to what the reading is about.

-B. Re-read the selection and annotate ("talk to") the text:

-- Underline the main/most important points.
-You can comment on these points in the margins. - Circlewords or phrases that are unknown or confusing to you. - Write down any questions you have in the margin labeling them with a "?". - Draw an in the margin next to text that connects to something else you know outside the text.
-Note what the connection is, such as a news item or personal experience.

-Step 2: Think about the reading to prepare for the discussion.
+Circle words or phrases that are unknown or Write down any questions you have in the n You can comment on these points in the margins. confusing to you. nargin labeling them with a "?". onnects to something you know from outside the Step 2: Think about the reading to prepare for the discussion.
+A. This reading is about B. The MAIN POINTS are: C. In the reading, I agree with: D. In the reading, I disagree with:

-A. This reading is about B. The MAIN POINTS are: D. The White Foller's are.
-C. In the reading, I agree with: D. In the reading, I disagree with: E. What are two questions about this reading that you think could be discussed?
-(The best questions for discussion are ones that have no simple answer and that can use the text as evidence.)
+E. What are two questions about this reading that you think could be discussed?
+(The best question for discussion are ones that have no simple answer and that can use the text as evidence.)
 1. 2.
-2.

-RULES FOR CIVIL CONVERSATION

-- 1. Everyone in your group should participate in the conversation. - 2.
-Listen carefully to what others are saying. - 3.
-Ask clarifying questions if you do not understand a point raised. - 4.
-Be respectful of what others are saying. - 5.
+Step 3: Discuss and listen.
+RULES FOR CIVIL CONVERSATION Everyone in your group should participate in the conversation.
+Listen carefully to what others are saying.
+Ask clarifying questions if you do not understand a point raised.
+Be respectful of what others are saying.
 Refer to the text to support your ideas.

-You will have \\\\\ minutes to discuss.
-Your goal is to engage with each other and the text to gain insight about your own point of view while finding a shared understanding of issues.
+You will have minutes to discuss.
+Your goal is to engage with each other and the text to gain insight about your own point of view while finding a shared understanding of the issue.
 At the end of the reading, you will likely find at least one discussion question.
-Use that question to get your discussion started.
-If time permits, you can also discuss questions you came up with in Step 2.

-If the reading does not provide discussion questions, choose questions to discuss from Section E in Step 2 above.

-Step 4: After your conversation...

-A. Compared to others in my group, I spoke: \\\\ less than, \\\about the same as, \\\\ more than others

-B. Some of the ways I added to the discussion:
+Use that question to get started.
+If time permits, you can also discuss questions you came up with in Section E above.
+If the reading does not provide discussion questions, choose questions to discuss from Section E. Step 4: After your conversation A. Compared to others in your group, did you speak?
+Less than,About the same as, More than others.
+B. Note some of the ways you added to the discussion.
 C. What evidence did you use from the text to add to the discussion?
 Why was this evidence helpful?

-D. What did you learn about the topic from the civil conversation?
+D. What did you learn about the topic from the Civil Conversation?
 (Be sure to reference the text!)